Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-This metric perturbation captures the longitudinal sound wave propagating in the acoustic spacetime which is generated by a compact (not necessarily monopole) source.
-We emphasize again that it does not have to satisfy the condition $\bar{h}^{\alpha\beta}{}_{,\beta} = 0$.
+This metric perturbation describes the radiated longitudinal sound waves generated by a compact (not necessarily monopole) spherical source.
+We emphasize again that it does not have to satisfy the condition $\bar{h}^{\alpha\beta}{}_{,\beta} = 0$, even though the components are expressed in a Lorenz gauge, because it is of sub-leading order.
+(The Lorenz gauge condition is satisfied at the leading order of the term T1.)